 Who uses Matter & Interactions?

-The curriculum is now in use in large engineering and science courses, where major change is challenging, at Purdue University, Georgia Tech, NCSU, the University of Texas Austin, Cal State Long Beach, Carnegie Mellon, and the University of Maryland Baltimore County.
+The curriculum is now in use in large engineering and science courses, where major change is challenging, at Purdue University, Georgia Tech, NCSU, the University of Texas Austin, Cal State Long Beach, and Carnegie Mellon.
 Other large institutions including the University of Michigan use it in courses for honors students or physics majors.
 There is a Massive Open Online Course (MOOC) developed at Georgia Tech based on Matter & Interactions that has attracted a huge number of students.